 Similarly look at this equation 20 / 3 = 6.66667, in this equation decimal value is greater than 0.5 so excel rounds up the result to 7, so 3 * 7 = 21.

-So for this example consider the below data.
+- So for this example, consider the below data.

-Open excel MROUND function in cell C2 first.
+- Open excel MROUND function in cell C2 first.

-Select the Number argument as cell A2 value.
+- Select the Number argument as cell A2 value.

-Second argument Multiple is cell B2 value.
+- The second argument Multiple is cell B2 value.

-We got the result in all the cells.
+- We got the result in all the cells.
 Let’s look at each example individually now.

-In the first cell equation reads 15/8 = 1.875, since decimal value is >= 0.5 excel rounds up the number to nearest integer value is 2.
-So here multiple numbers are 8 and the resulting number is 2, so 8 * 2 = 16.
+In the first cell, the equation reads 15/8 = 1.875; since the decimal value is >= 0.5, excel rounds up the number to the nearest integer value is 2.
+So here, multiple numbers are 8, and the resulting number is 2, so 8 * 2 = 16.

-Look at the second equal 17/5 = 3.4, here decimal is less than 0.5 so excel this time rounds down the number to 3 and the result is 5 * 3 = 15.
+Look at the second equal 17/5 = 3.4, here decimal is less than 0.5, so excel this time rounds down the number to 3, and the result is 5 * 3 = 15.

-Like this excel MROUND function rounds down or rounds up the number to the nearest integer value of multiple numbers.
+Like this excel, MROUND function rounds down or rounds up the number to the nearest integer value of multiple numbers.

-From the above time table, we will convert the time to the nearest 45 minute time intervals.
+From the above timetable, we will convert the time to the nearest 45 minute time intervals.
 Below is the formula.